DenilDenilson/DenilDenilson/README.md

 - 👋 Hi, I’m @DenilDenilson
-- 👀 I’m interested in web programming and data science
+- 👀 I’m interested in web and iot programming
-- 🌱 I’m currently learning frontend developer technologies
+- 🌱 I’m currently learning software technologies
-- 💞️ I’m looking to collaborate on EdTeam first and Google please
+- 💞️ I’m looking to collaborate on EdTeam ans MMJ Smart Electronics first
-- 📫 How to reach me wa.me/+51933156539 or jordanpreseleccion@gmail.com
+- 📫 How to reach me wa.me/+51933156539 or jordanpreseleccion@gmail.com or jdtrujillos@uni.pe

 <!---
 DenilDenilson/DenilDenilson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.